 10. Limited Storage Space

-You may have stored many huge video files, along with thousands of photos and music tracks on your Mac computer — many of those can be duplicate and similar files (that’s why I recommend Gemini 2 to clean the duplicates).
+You may have stored many huge video files, along with thousands of photos and music tracks on your Mac computer — many of those can be unnecessary files that can be removed quickly using a Mac cleaner app.
 Nothing slows a Mac more than having too much on a hard drive, according to iMore.

 An Apple geek, “ds store” also said, “The first 50% of the drive is faster than the second 50% due to larger sectors and longer tracks which the heads have less to move and can gather more data at one time.“